ziggy42/serverless-docker-hooks/README.md

 # serverless-docker-hooks

-Run commands in docker containers as serverless hooks
+Run commands in docker containers as serverless hooks.

 ## Install
 ```